Carlosrincong/AWS-Solutions-Architect-Associate/S3/README.md

 - S3 batch operations: bulk operations on a list of files.
 - MFA Delete: requires verioning enabled
 - Access Logs: Logs all access to s3 bucket.
 Set the monitored bucket and the log bucket (destination), they cant be the same.
+- Pre-signed URL: using the URL, other user can access to the content of the URL by inhering the permissions of the user that generate the URL.

 # S3 Cost Optimization